CTHRU/Hitrava/README.md

 >                        pool length derived from the available speed data in
 >                        the HiTrack file will be used.
 Note that the available
 >                        speed data has a minimum resolution of 1 dm/s.`
+>OUTPUT options:
+>  --output_dir OUTPUT_DIR
+>                        The path to the directory to store the output files.
+>                        The default directory is ./output.
+>  --output_file_prefix OUTPUT_FILE_PREFIX
+>                        Adds the strftime representation of this argument as a
+>                        prefix to the generated TCX XML file(s).
+E.g. use
+>                        %Y-%m-%d- to add human readable year-month-day
+>                        information in the name of the generated TCX file.
+>  --validate_xml        Validate generated TCX XML file(s).
+NOTE: requires
+>                        xmlschema library and an internet connection to
+>                        retrieve the TCX XSD.

 ### Usage Examples